DirectedHunt42/Wormhole/CODE_OF_CONDUCT.md

 # 📜 Code of Conduct

-Welcome to this project! 🎉
+Welcome to this Wormhole! 🎉
 To keep this community positive, helpful, and welcoming, please follow the guidelines below.

 ---